Wim Suurbier

-Wilhelmus Lourens Johannes Suurbier (/nl/; 16 January 1945 – 12 July 2020) was a Dutch professional footballer and among others assistant coach of the Albania national team.
+Wilhelmus Lourens Johannes Suurbier (/nl/; 16 January 1945 – 12 July 2020) was a Dutch professional footballer.
 He played as a right back and was part of the Netherlands national team and AFC Ajax teams of the 1970s.

 Club career

-Suurbier was born in Eindhoven.
+Suurbier was born in Eindhoven, but moved to Amsterdam with his family at a young age.
 He made his debut for Ajax Amsterdam when he was 19 and played with them for 13 years, all throughout the most successful era until 1977 when he was 32 years old.
+He played more than 500 official matches for Ajax and is part of the informal Club van 100 at the club.
 Usually a right back, Suurbier was renowned for his pace and stamina.
 Suurbier was a big part of the 70's "total football" team the "Twelve Apostles" of Ajax Amsterdam led by Johan Cruijff, which lifted the UEFA European Cup three times in a row.
 In 1977, he moved to FC Schalke 04 for one season.

 In 1979, Suurbier transferred to the Los Angeles Aztecs of the North American Soccer League.
 He played three seasons in Los Angeles before moving to the San Jose Earthquakes for the 1982 season.
 In the fall of 1982, the team was renamed the Golden Bay Earthquakes and entered the Major Indoor Soccer League.
 He retired at the end of the season to become an assistant coach with the Earthquakes.
 He later resumed his playing career as a player-coach of the Tampa Bay Rowdies in the American Indoor Soccer Association.